 Olongapo City, Zambales, Philippines

-Barangays of Olongapo City, in the Zambales Province, Philippines
+Barangays of Olongapo City, in the Zambales Province, within Region 3(Central Luzon) in the Republic of The Philippines

 AsinanBanicainBarretoEast Bajac-bajacEast TapinacGordon HeightsKalaklanMabayuanNew CabalanNew IlalimNew KababaeNew KalalakeOld CabalanPag-asaSanta RitaWest Bajac-bajacWest Tapinac

-List of Municipalities in the Zambales province of the Philippines
+List of Municipalities in the Zambales province within Region III(Central Luzon) in the Republic of The Philippines

 Cities in the Province of Zambales: Olongapo City